 Class 9: Back to the shot.
 We create additional 3D plants and background trees to populate the scene, then set up render layers and render passes for compositing.

 Class 10: Time to render out the full frame range for the necessary passes.
-This class is done mainly in Nuke.
+This lesson is done mainly in Nuke.
 We add depth to the environment using a combination of fog, volumetric light and grading, using different render passes.